 The diploma provides opportunities to enhance knowledge and skills developed in the certificate programs, and can be pursued on a part-time or full-time basis.
-The program runs from September until the end of June and includes core Human Service Worker (HSW) courses, including courses focusing on addictions and group facilitation.
+The program runs from September until the end of June and includes human services (HSW) and/or social services (SSW) courses.

 Students can choose a variety of different courses depending on their chosen career path.
-The current program structure allows students to pursue an alternative "stream" choice in their second year, giving them more employment opportunities in a variety of human service agencies.
-For example, a student may complete their first year in Social Services and do their second year in Education Assistance.
-Or, if a student knows that their career goal is to pursue a degree in social work, they can take more university transfer courses in their second year in order to gain maximum university transfer credits.
+The current program allows students to take five university transfer courses and five human service or social service courses.
 Students are advised to speak to Student Advisor after their first year to ensure that their second year diploma courses reflect their specific career goals.

-During the program, additional courses will vary depending on the student's career choice.
-The majority of courses are university transfer courses, and students can choose from the field of criminology, sociology, psychology, women's studies, First Nations studies, and equity and social justice, to name a few.
-In the spring semester, students participate in an eightweek, full-time practicum to gain experience in their chosen field.
+During the diploma program, students can choose from a variety of university transfer courses, including but not limited to, the field of criminology, sociology, psychology, women's studies, First Nations studies, and equity and social justice, to name a few.
+In the spring semester, students participate in an eight-week, full-time practicum to gain experience in their chosen field.
 Students must also have current standard first aid certification.

-Note: The Human Services department is currently reviewing the diploma program to examine possibilities for including new course work in emerging areas in the field of human services and increasing university transfer credit for students who want to pursue degree programs.
+Note: The human services department is currently reviewing the generic diploma program to examine possibilities for including new course work in emerging areas in the field of human services, providing more specialized courses in education assistance and community support, and increasing university transfer credit for students who want to pursue degree programs.

-The diploma program prepares graduates for employment in human services agencies that require two years of education and training.
-It also provides students who wish to pursue a bachelor's degree with transfer credit toward many social work or child and youth care programs in the province.
+The Human Services diploma prepares graduates for employment in human services agencies that require two years of education and training.
+It also provides students who wish to pursue a bachelor's degree with transfer credit toward many education, social work, or child and youth care programs in the province.

-The program offers an 8-week full-time practice experience at the end of the program.
+The program offers an eight-week full-time practice experience at the end of the program.
 The placement is supervised by agency personnel and faculty.
 A weekly seminar provides additional learning, and connection of theory with practice.
 Education assistants have placements in school districts, community support workers in agencies that support individuals with developmental delays and physical disabilities.
-Students in the area of social service work are placed in agencies that may include, but are not limited to, those that support families, or individuals who are struggling with financial, or family interaction issues, violence or addiction issues, or mental health issues.
+Students who wish to have more general experience may be placed in agencies that support families, or individuals who are struggling with financial or family interaction issues, violence or addiction issues, or mental health issues.
 The purpose of the practice experience is to provide students with direct on the job experience.
-This allows students to learn exactly what the job entails, what skills are required, and the opportunity to learn those skills both in theory and in practice.
+This allows students to learn exactly what the job PROGRAMS entails, what skills are required, and the opportunity to learn those skills both in theory and in practice.
 This is an exciting and holistic approach to learning.
+It is important to note that if a student's main goal is to work in social services or to pursue a bachelor of social work degree, the Social Service diploma may be the best option for employment and transferability.
+The human services faculty are currently developing international placement options which will begin in spring 2011.